 In France, the issue of environmental labeling was addressed for the first time in 2009 with the Grenelle I and II Laws, which defined the basis for sincere and precise communication regarding the impact of a product or service on the environment.
 Although crucial, this first measure was only the beginning of a long discussion on the transparency we owe to consumers and the ways to achieve it for several categories of products.

 In 2020, this discussion led to Law No. 2020-105 of February 10, 2020 addressing the fight against waste and the circular economy (AGEC Law).
-Not only does this law officially establish a voluntary environmental labeling system, but it also mentions an experimentation, still on a voluntary basis, aiming at "evaluating different methods and modalities of environmental or environmental and social labeling".
+Not only does this law officially establish a voluntary environmental labeling system, but it also mentions an experimentation, still on a voluntary basis, aiming at "evaluating different methods and modalities of environmental and social labeling".
 The discussion was finally beginning to pay off.

 In France, an obligation for textiles